simras/scripts_histone_marks/README.md

     map_RNAseq_data.sh

-### Script to estimate the most frequent 3'end adapter sequence in a dataset
+### Estimating which is the most frequent 3'end adapter sequence in a dataset
 In order to map the ChIP-seq data 3'end adapter sequences had to be removed in most datasets.
-We do not know with ceertainty which sequence this adapter, but know the most commonly used adapter sequences.
+We do not know with certainty which is the sequence of this adapter, but we know the most commonly used adapter sequences.
 The following script tests which of the know adapters is present in most reads and selects this for later trimming.
-How exactly this is done depends on some parameters like whether the dataset is single-end or paired-end.

     pick_adapter.sh

 ## 3. Making metagene profiles
 In order to visualize coverage along transcripts mapped reads are quantified at each genomic position and mapped onto most relevant gene annotated and its flanks.
-To be able to visualize data coverage on a standard metagene all gene and up- and down stream flanks were binned where the size of sequence binned is proportionel to the gene length.
+To be able to visualize data coverage on a standard metagene, all gene were binned where the size of sequence associated to the bin is proportionel to the gene length.
+Up and down stream flanks were binned in fixed sized bins (10 nt).

-### Scripts to produce binnned metagene profiles
+### Producing binnned metagene profiles
-The above happened in two steps, first coverage was calculated along each annotated gene selected and flank with the below script
+Binning of genomic positions happens in two steps, first coverage is calculated along each annotated gene selected and its flanks with the below script

     mk_feature_profile_ex.py